 - Managing insolvency processes such as a creditors voluntary liquidation

 - Creating turnaround strategies on behalf of clients or their lenders

 - Reviewing client accounts and records to determine if fraudulent activity is apparent

 Read more about our learning approach, exam success and exam support at Deloitte.

 Paths to qualification

-Analysts within Corporate Finance are required to complete the Chartered Accountants Ireland qualification (ACA).
+Analysts within Financial Advisory are required to complete the Chartered Accountants Ireland qualification (ACA).
 The ACA qualification comprises three sets of professional examinations: CAP1; CAP2; Final Admitting Exam (FAE).